sergey-dryabzhinsky/dedupsqlfs/README.md

     ## Warning!
 This deletes all .py files
     $ python3 setup.py cleanpy

-Lesser memory usage via RecordClass
+Lesser memory usage via RecordClass:

     $ sudo pip3 install recordclass

+or use bundled one.

 ### Notes about Cython

 1. Profiling via cProfile not working for compiled code.
 2. Always keep copy of dedupsqlfs directory if you will run `cleanpy` command.
 3. RecordClass not compatible with Cython - install only one of them
+4. Python 3.9 seems like working faster by it self, no need in cython.

 ## Contact